-Micah Card (she/they) is a writer/artist, educator, and researcher in Santa Cruz, CA.
+Micah Card is a writer/artist, educator, and researcher in Santa Cruz, CA.

-Micah’s credentials include an M.A. in Education, a B.A. in Gender Studies, and an Early Childhood Associate Teacher credential from the American Montessori Society.
+Micah holds an M.A. in Education from UC Santa Cruz, a B.A. in Gender Studies from SF State, and an Early Childhood Associate Teacher credential from the American Montessori Society.
 She has also served as a California Mentor Teacher, certified by the California Early Childhood Mentor Program, UCSC Graduate Pedagogy Fellow, and Professional Development Teaching Fellow for the UCSC Department of Education.

-Over two a two-decade career in education, Micah has likewise published and presented work on progressive early childhood education, constructivist pedagogies, critical media literacy, and intersectional perspectives on children’s rights and the ECE workforce.
-Micah recently wrote the teaching guide for "The Media and Me" (2022), published by Censored Press.
+Micah has likewise published and presented work on progressive early childhood education, constructivist pedagogies, intersectional perspectives on children’s rights and the ECE workforce, and critical media literacy, authoring the teaching guide for "The Media and Me" (2022), published by Censored Press.

 A lifelong writer, musician, and artist, every part of Micah’s work and pedagogy has been shaped and rendered more meaningful by her own experience as a creative agent.
 She has published works of creative nonfiction and poetry, including A Series of Engagements, a chapbook of poems written in and about formal art spaces published by tenderness lit.
 Her writing has also been published by Vagina::The Zine, Lummox Press, and in the 2018 Aesthetica Creative Writing Annual, among others.
 Her work has been shortlisted for the 2017 Lummox Press Poetry Contest and the 11th Aesthetica Magazine Creative Writing Award.